Przemk00/Capstone-/README.md

-# Capstone-
+# Capstone
-Rocket launching project from Coursera
+Rocket launching project from Coursera where I had to gather all my knowledge gathered during the course.